TurakhiaLab/WEPP/README.md

 2. Reference Genome fasta
 3. Mutation-Annotated Tree (MAT)
 4. [OPTIONAL] Genome Masking File: `mask.bed`, whose third column specifies sites to be excluded from analysis.
+5. [OPTIONAL] Taxonium `.jsonl` file to be used for visualizing results in the WEPP dashboard.

 Visualization of WEPP's workflow directories
 ```text